16. Environments and evaluation (*)#

 Important

-If a name is referred to in an expression but is missing in the current environment, it will be sought in its enclosure(s).
+Names referred to in an expression but missing in the current environment will be sought in their enclosure(s) until successful.

 Note